 Be Open to Destinations

 I am not really picky about the destinations I travel to.
 If the price is right, I have time off available for work, and it doesn’t interfere with school work, I’m pretty much going.
-To get the best flight deals, I joined a WhatsApp group sharing flights to destinations in and out of the US.
-I also visit sites like Skyscanner or Google flights when I’m bored or looking for a quick getaway.
+To get the best flight deals, I recently joined a WhatsApp group sharing flights to destinations in and out of the US.
+I also visit sites like Skyscanner, using the “everywhere” option, or Google flights when I’m bored at home looking for a quick getaway.

 Make Travel Related to Your Research